TEECOD3/carousel-slider/README.md

 carousel slider for rent N ride

-here is the live link to it
+here is the live link to its
 https://carouselslide.netlify.app